TimmyAA/go-bitbucket/docs/IssueTrackerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesUsernameRepoSlugIssuesIssueIdChangesGet**
-> PaginatedLogEntries RepositoriesUsernameRepoSlugIssuesIssueIdChangesGet(ctx, username, issueId, repoSlug, optional)
+> PaginatedLogEntries RepositoriesUsernameRepoSlugIssuesIssueIdChangesGet(ctx, username, issueId, repoSlug, q, sort)

 Returns the list of all changes that have been made to the specified issue.
 Changes are returned in chronological order with the oldest change first.
 Each time an issue is edited in the UI or through the API, an immutable change record is created under the `/issues/123/changes` endpoint.
 It also has a comment associated with the change.
 Note that this operation is changing significantly, due to privacy changes.
 See the [announcement](https://developer.atlassian.com/cloud/bitbucket/bitbucket-api-changes-gdpr/#changes-to-the-issue-changes-api) for details.  ``` $ curl -s https://api.bitbucket.org/2.0/repositories/evzijst/dogslow/issues/1/changes - | jq .  {   \"pagelen\": 20,   \"values\": [     {       \"changes\": {         \"priority\": {           \"new\": \"trivial\",           \"old\": \"major\"         },         \"assignee\": {           \"new\": \"\",           \"old\": \"evzijst\"         },         \"assignee_account_id\": {           \"new\": \"\",           \"old\": \"557058:c0b72ad0-1cb5-4018-9cdc-0cde8492c443\"         },         \"kind\": {           \"new\": \"enhancement\",           \"old\": \"bug\"         }       },       \"links\": {         \"self\": {           \"href\": \"https://api.bitbucket.org/2.0/repositories/evzijst/dogslow/issues/1/changes/2\"         },         \"html\": {           \"href\": \"https://bitbucket.org/evzijst/dogslow/issues/1#comment-2\"         }       },       \"issue\": {         \"links\": {           \"self\": {             \"href\": \"https://api.bitbucket.org/2.0/repositories/evzijst/dogslow/issues/1\"           }         },         \"type\": \"issue\",         \"id\": 1,         \"repository\": {           \"links\": {             \"self\": {               \"href\": \"https://api.bitbucket.org/2.0/repositories/evzijst/dogslow\"             },             \"html\": {               \"href\": \"https://bitbucket.org/evzijst/dogslow\"             },             \"avatar\": {               \"href\": \"https://bitbucket.org/evzijst/dogslow/avatar/32/\"             }           },           \"type\": \"repository\",           \"name\": \"dogslow\",           \"full_name\": \"evzijst/dogslow\",           \"uuid\": \"{988b17c6-1a47-4e70-84ee-854d5f012bf6}\"         },         \"title\": \"Updated title\"       },       \"created_on\": \"2018-03-03T00:35:28.353630+00:00\",       \"user\": {         \"username\": \"evzijst\",         \"nickname\": \"evzijst\",         \"display_name\": \"evzijst\",         \"type\": \"user\",         \"uuid\": \"{aaa7972b-38af-4fb1-802d-6e3854c95778}\",         \"links\": {           \"self\": {             \"href\": \"https://api.bitbucket.org/2.0/users/evzijst\"           },           \"html\": {             \"href\": \"https://bitbucket.org/evzijst/\"           },           \"avatar\": {             \"href\": \"https://bitbucket.org/account/evzijst/avatar/32/\"           }         }       },       \"message\": {         \"raw\": \"Removed assignee, changed kind and priority.\",         \"markup\": \"markdown\",         \"html\": \"<p>Removed assignee, changed kind and priority.</p>\",         \"type\": \"rendered\"       },       \"type\": \"issue_change\",       \"id\": 2     }   ],   \"page\": 1 } ```  Changes support [filtering and sorting](../../../meta/filtering) that can be used to search for specific changes.
 For instance, to see when an issue transitioned to \"resolved\":  ``` $ curl -s https://api.bitbucket.org/2.0/repositories/site/master/issues/1/changes \\    -G --data-urlencode='q=changes.state.new = \"resolved\"' ```  This resource is only available on repositories that have the issue tracker enabled.
 N.B.
 The `changes.assignee` and `changes.assignee_account_id` fields are not a `user` object.
 Instead, they contain the raw `username` and `account_id` of the user.
 This is to protect the integrity of the audit log even after a user account gets deleted.
 The `changes.assignee` field is deprecated will disappear in the future.
 Use `changes.assignee_account_id` instead.